Oxidation State Of Mn

 +2 (Mn²⁺): Manganous State

 This is the most stable oxidation state of manganese in aqueous solutions under reducing conditions.
 Mn²⁺ ions are typically pale pink in color due to d-d electronic transitions.
 The electronic configuration of Mn²⁺ is [Ar] 3d⁵, which makes it a high-spin complex ion.
-Common Mn²⁺ compounds include manganese(II) sulfate (MnSO₄), manganese(II) chloride (MnCl₂), and manganese(II) oxide (MnO).
+In real terms, common Mn²⁺ compounds include manganese(II) sulfate (MnSO₄), manganese(II) chloride (MnCl₂), and manganese(II) oxide (MnO).
 These compounds are often used as precursors in the synthesis of other manganese compounds or as catalysts.
 The stability of the +2 state is primarily attributed to the half-filled d-orbital, which confers extra stability.

 +3 (Mn³⁺): Manganic State